Search

 The microfluidics nanomaterial synthesis Pack includes all the microfluidic parts (instruments and microchannels) for synthesizing nanomaterials by flow focusing with good monodispersity, throughput, and reproducibility.
 This pack has synthesized poly(lactic-co-glycolic acid) (PLGA) nanoparticles with a monodispersed diameter smaller than 200 µm.

-Based on the fast and accurate OB1 flow controller (Elveflow) and sheath flow microfluidic chips, this solution reduces synthesis time and reagent consumption compared to bulk experiments.
+Based on a fast and accurate flow controller and sheath flow microfluidic chips, this solution reduces synthesis time and reagent consumption compared to bulk experiments.

 A standard microfluidics nanomaterial synthesis pack contains two pumping channels to push the two chemical solutions needed for nanomaterial synthesis using a hydrodynamic flow focus.
 This sheath flow synthesis allows controlled nanoprecipitation.